pohly/enhancements/keps/sig-storage/1698-generic-ephemeral-volumes/README.md

 - A normal, unmodified storage driver can be selected via a storage class.
 - The volume will be created using the normal storage provisioning mechanism, without having to modify the driver or its deployment.
-- Storage capacity tracking can be enabled also for such inline volumes.
+- Storage capacity tracking can be enabled also for such volumes.

 ### Non-Goals